w3c/ift-encoder/docs/closure_glyph_segmentation.md

   segment analysis which in some cases leaves sizable fallback glyph sets.
 How to implement multi segment analysis is an open question and more development is needed.

+* Incorporating dependency information: whatever produces the input code point segments will likely have discovered dependency information related to those code points.
+That information can be reused in this process to narrow selections during patch merging and multi segment analysis.
+Future work will look at adding dependency information as an optional input to this procedure.

 One of the main down sides to this approach is it's reliance on a subsetting closure function which are computationally costly.
 Complex fonts which can require hundreds of closure operation which as a result can be slow to process.
 So another area of open research is if a non closure based approach